 New research begins in the Shasta Trinity Forest, CA

-C[D]C fieldwork moved to Gianyar, a county located in Bali, Indonesia.
+C[D]C fieldwork moved to Gianyar, Bali, Indonesia.

-I am developing a new work using home compost and industrially-produced compost generated by the entire county of Gianyar.
+Research for a new work using home compost and industrially-produced compost generated by the entire county of Gianyar.

 Balinese Compost Sonifications coming soon!

 #8.EmMeio :: Composting in Brasilia’s National Museum

 Compost was created and its temperatures audified in real-time for the initial four days of #8EmMeio: the 8th Computer Art Exhibition at Brasilia’s National Museum.
 Visitors tuned into the live, Hertz-based soundscape driven by compost temperature using gallery provided headphones,

 After the audification period, the live compost was removed and the resulting 5760 point dataset was translated into a microtonal composition for electronic piano and contrabass that was looped continuously for the remainder of the exhibition.